-They get away with sketchy stuff – and are trying to get away with even more
+They get away with sketchy stuff – and try to get away with even more

 So, in most states (aka every state that’s not Texas, the greatest state on the planet), energy companies get away with all kinds of shenanigans by default.
-Our deregulated energy means that consumers actually have the power to choose their energy provider, whereas other states are monopolistic and consumers have just one choice, varying by where they live.
+A large majority of Texas have deregulated energy.
+Deregulated means that consumers have the power to choose their energy provider.

 Companies in those states get away with everything from price gouging to a mountain of hidden fees buried deep in contracts thanks to a complete lack of choice.
 There’s no competition, so those companies don’t have any motivation to do what’s right for their customers.